OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMatrix.rst

     .. cpp:function:: OcaStatus SetPortsPerRow(OcaUint8 Ports)

-        Sets the number of ports per row.
-These must be input ports.
+        Sets the number of Ports per row.
+These shall be Input Ports.

         This method has id ``3.12``.